Police Department Brenham Texas

 Washington County Sheriff’s Department Sued Over Inmate Suicide

-washington-county-sheriffA federal lawsuit filed on February 12 in Austin accuses Washington County and its Sheriff’s Department of violating the constitutional rights of Cameron Pritchett, a 31-year-old man who died by suicide at the Washington County Jail in 2019.
-The suit, brought by Pritchett’s family, alleges that jail officials failed to provide adequate medical and mental health care and did not protect him despite knowing about his serious mental health issues and suicide risk.
-The complaint also states that inmates were allowed to cover their cell windows with blankets, preventing proper monitoring.
-Pritchett had been jailed there before, and staff were aware of his history and condition, according to the family’s attorney.
+washington-county-sheriffA federal lawsuit filed February 12 in Austin alleges that Washington County and the Washington County Sheriff’s Department violated the constitutional rights of Cameron Pritchett, a 31-year-old man who died by suicide while detained at the Washington County Jail in 2019.
+The lawsuit, filed by Pritchett’s family, claims jail officials failed to provide adequate medical and mental health care and did not take appropriate steps to protect him despite allegedly knowing of his serious mental health conditions and heightened suicide risk.

 Lee County Sheriff Arrested on DWI Charge

-GIDDINGS, TX — Garrett Christian Durrenberger, the sheriff of Lee County, was arrested early Sunday morning in Brenham, Texas, on suspicion of driving while intoxicated.
+Garrett Christian Durrenberger, the sheriff of Lee County, was arrested on suspicion of driving while intoxicated.

 Now working around children at Brenham ISD, Officer Joseph Merkley admits to sexually harassing a woman.